 - Quit smoking.
 If you smoke, quitting is the most important step you can take to quickly and significantly reduce your risk of developing CAD.

 - Eat a healthy diet.
 It should be low in salt and fat (less than 30% of total calories) and high in fibre, fresh fruits, whole grains, legumes (beans), nuts, and seeds.
-Avoid saturated fat, partially hydrogenated vegetable oils (also known as trans fat), fried foods, and refined carbohydrates.
+Avoid trans fat and limit saturated fat, fried foods, and refined carbohydrates.
 Losing weight through eating healthy can also offset the risks associated with CAD.

 - Drink alcohol moderately.
 Have no more than: